-The following images indicate the location of the 3-cell battery and provide a visual representation of the removal procedure.
+The following images indicate the location of the battery and provide a visual representation of the removal procedure.

-- 1. Use the pull tab to disconnect the battery cable from the connector system board. - 2.
-Remove the three screws (M2x3) that secure the 3-cell battery to the palm-rest and keyboard assembly. - 3.
-Lift the 3-cell battery, along with the battery cable, at an angle.
-Slide out the 3-cell battery to remove it from the palm-rest and keyboard assembly. - 4.
-Disconnect and remove the battery cable from the 3-cell battery.
+- 1. Use the pull tab to disconnect the battery cable from the connector on the system board. - 2.
+Loosen the five captive screws that secure the battery to the palm-rest and keyboard assembly. - 3.
+Lift the battery off the palm-rest and keyboard assembly.

-Installing the 3-cell battery
+Installing the battery